Wehzie/Bachelor-Thesis-Data-Democracy/README.md

 Julian Arndts pointed me to the works of Milton Friedman on the flat tax and UBI proposal; he was also available to discuss the works of Anthony Atkinson on taxation.

 In a more indirect way the student association Cover in Groningen helped me develop the idea for this work.
 Inspired by the course Data Analytics and Communication I got to write a dystopian article about how data could change democracy for the DisCover magazine.
 This process lead me to approach Professor Grossi with this thesis idea.
 Last I would like to thank the rest of my family, friends and especially my grandpa.
 A la orden catipán.

+## Author
+This program was developed by Rafael Tappe Maestro at University of Groningen.